Workshop at KR 2020 (17th International Conference on Principles of Knowledge Representation and Reasoning, September 12-18, 2020, Rhodes, Greece)

 Embedded or cyber-physical systems that interact autonomously with the real world, or with users they are supposed to support, must continuously make decisions based on sensor data, user input, knowledge they have acquired during runtime as well as knowledge provided during design-time.
 To make the behavior of such systems comprehensible, they need to be able to explain their decisions to the user or, after something has gone wrong, to an accident investigator.

 Researchers interested in participating in the workshop should submit extended abstracts of 2-5 pages on topics related to explanation in logic-based KR.
+The papers should be formatted in Springer LNCS Style and must be submitted via EasyChair (go to the KR 2020 submission site, select “enter as an author”, and choose the Track “WS on Explainable Logic-Based Knowledge Representation”).
 The workshop will have informal proceedings, and thus, in addition to new work, also papers covering results that have recently been published or will be published at other venues are welcome.